-In compliance with the Italian legislation for listed companies, the Bylaws (Article 26.2) attribute the role of Chairperson of the Board of Statutory Auditors to the Auditor appointed by the minority list (to be understood, on the basis of the resolution passed by the Shareholders' Meeting of March 23, 2017, as the candidate appointed with the methods envisaged in Article 14.3, letter b)).
+In compliance with the Italian legislation for listed companies, the Bylaws (Article 26.2) attribute the role of Chairperson of the Board of Statutory Auditors to the Auditor appointed by the minority list (to be understood, on the basis of the resolution passed by the Shareholders' Meeting of March 23, 2017, as the candidate appointed with the methods envisaged in Article 14.3, letter b).

 For the appointment of Statutory Auditors taking place outside the context of the renewal of the entire Board of Statutory Auditors, the Shareholders' meeting shall resolve with the legal majorities and without observing the procedure described above, in any case in such a way as to assure a composition of the Board of Statutory Auditors in compliance with requirements of integrity and professionalism as envisaged by the law and the Bylaws, as well as ensuring compliance with current legislation on gender balance.
 The slate voting procedure is therefore only applied in the event of renewal of the entire Board of Statutory Auditors.
-This principle, already implicit in the legislation and in Article 26.2 of the Corporate Bylaws, has been expressly clarified by theamendments to the Bylaws approved by the Shareholders' Meeting of March 23, 2017 that expressly provided for the appointment of Statutory Auditors, who for whatever reason are not elected according to the "slate voting" procedure described above, the Shareholders' Meeting will resolve according to the majorities provided by law and without observing the said procedure so as to ensure that the composition of the Board of Statutory Auditors complies with current legislation also concerning gender balance.
+This principle, already implicit in the legislation and in Article 26.2 of the Corporate Bylaws, has been expressly clarified by the amendments to the Bylaws approved by the Shareholders' Meeting of March 23, 2017 that expressly provided for the appointment of Statutory Auditors, who for whatever reason are not elected according to the "slate voting" procedure described above, the Shareholders' Meeting will resolve according to the majorities provided by law and without observing the said procedure so as to ensure that the composition of the Board of Statutory Auditors complies with current legislation also concerning gender balance.

 For any replacement of the Statutory Auditors, the terms of Article 26.2 of the Bylaws will be applied.
 If one of the Statutory Auditors is replaced, without prejudice to the possession of the legal requirements, the first of the Alternate Auditors taken from the same list shall take his or her place.
 If the replacement, carried out in this way, does not enable the reconstruction of a Board of Statutory Auditors compliant with current legislation on gender balance, the second of the Alternate Auditors on the same list shall be appointed.
 If, subsequently, it should be necessary to replace the other Statutory Auditor taken from the same list that has obtained the greatest number of votes, in any case the additional Alternate Auditor taken from the same list shall be appointed.
-If the Chairman of the Board of Statutory Auditors is replaced, this position will be taken by the Alternate Auditor taken from the same list.